torvalds/linux/Documentation/driver-api/usb/gadget.rst

    and alternate interface settings.

--  USB "On-The-Go" (OTG) support, in conjunction with updates to the Linux-USB host side.
+-  USB "On-The-Go" (OTG) support, in conjunction with updates to the GNU/Linux-USB host side.

--  Sharing data structures and API models with the Linux-USB host side API.
+-  Sharing data structures and API models with the GNU/Linux-USB host side API.
 This helps the OTG support, and looks forward to more-symmetric frameworks (where the same I/O model is used by both host and device side drivers).